 Mix the rest of the ingredients together, then add to the refrigerated chia mixture.

-Optional: Top with coconut whipped cream, cinnamon & crushed walnuts
+Optional: Top with coconut whipped cream, cinnamon, crushed walnuts or pumpkin seeds